RiyaChhikara/RiyaChhikara.github.io/index.md

 ### NLP: Sentiment Analysis on India's Foreign Affairs Minister's first Book

-I webscraped the reviews from the Amazon, cleaned them using regex specifications, tokenized the text and generated a wordcloud.
-Finally plotted the sentiments using matplotlib.
-Used Beautifulsoup for webscraping. lemmatization, tokenization.
+I web scraped Amazon reviews, applied regex for data cleaning, and used Beautiful Soup for extracting information.
+Implemented lemmatization and tokenization techniques to process the text data, followed by generating a word cloud for visualization.
+Analyzed the plotted sentiment analysis based on the processed reviews.

 <img src="images/wordcloud.png" width = "300">